 Yeah… so I can’t imagine that that guy would ever participate in a project stereotyping Latinos.

-I guess we’ll have to wait and see but, like García, I’m skeptical.Lisa Wade is a professor at Occidental College.
+I guess we’ll have to wait and see but, like García, I’m skeptical.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.